Prevalence of female genital mutilation: Ireland

 AkiDwA, an NGO providing a network for immigrant women in Ireland, estimated in 2016 that between 3,000 and 5,000 girls and women in the country had been subjected to FGM.
-A 2012 act of the Oireachtas (parliament) criminalises FGM (including outside the state) and removal of a person from the state for the purposes of FGM; the maximum prison sentence for each is 14 years.
-The first conviction was in November 2019, for a September 2016 offence by the father and mother of a girl aged 21 months, who were sentenced to 5 years 6 months and 4 years 9 months in prison.
 The Health Service Executive has responsibility for raising awareness of the health and legal risks, and liaises with AkiDwA.
 The Irish Family Planning Association runs a clinic for FGM survivors.

+A 2012 act of the Oireachtas (parliament) criminalises FGM (including outside the state) and removal of a person from the state for the purposes of FGM; the maximum prison sentence for each is 14 years.
+As of 13 October 2025 the only prosecution was in 2019, for a September 2016 injury which the French African father and mother of a girl aged 21 months blamed on an accident; they were found guilty and sentenced to 5 years 6 months and 4 years 9 months in prison.
+An appeal impugning the court interpreting saw the conviction overturned, a 2023 retrial ending in a hung jury and a 2024 nolle prosequi.
+A miscarriage of justice application is due to be heard in 2026.

 On a Prime Time report on FGM broadcast on 8 February 2018, Ali Selim of the Islamic Cultural Centre of Ireland said "female circumcision" should be allowed with medical approval.
 Protesting students in Selim's Arabic-language class at Trinity College Dublin (TCD) were offered an alternative lecturer, while TCD Students' Union called for his part-time post to be terminated.
 On 12 February Umar Al-Qadri of the separate Al-Mustafa Islamic Cultural Centre Ireland issued a fatwa against FGM.
 On 18 February Selim apologised for not clearly distinguishing medically necessary interventions from FGM, and condemned the latter.
 TCD later made Selim redundant on the grounds of course reorganisation and low student demand; in September 2019 the Labour Court awarded him compensation for unfair dismissal.